leomotors/Mini-Vector-Calculator/README.md

 * Support 3 Languages: English, Thai and Japanese

  __Note__: In Thai and Japanese Version, Import/Export Vector and setting Number Precision is unstable.
-Please avoid using them
+Please avoid using them.

 ## How to Run Program